hpc-cofc/example-runs/16_Orca/4.1.2/README.md

 # Orca 4.1.2

 Orca is a powerful computational chemistry package with capabilites to perform semiemipirical, density functional and ab initio methods as well as molecular dynamics simulations.
+Learn more at [Orca's website](https://orcaforum.kofo.mpg.de/app.php/portal)

 Here is a quick example of an Orca run through a batch scheduler.
 This example calculates the MP2-F12/VTZ-F12 energy of water dimer.